Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/02_pscript_advanced.md

 ### Pros & cons of dynamic typing

-GDScript is a Dynamically Typed language.
+PScript is a Dynamically Typed language.
 As such, its main advantages are that:

 -  The language is simple and easy to learn.